Dhanushs3103/Weather-App/README.md

 # `WeatherWise`

-### `WeatherWise`  is an weather website where you can get the accurate weather report based on your input.
+### `WeatherWise`  is an Full-Stack weather website where you can get the accurate weather report based on your input.

 ## Tech stack used:
   - `React.js`